 Led by: Tom White and Ian Teh

-In this LAB, participants will attend a 5 day workshop (August 6 – 10) in Penang, Malaysia, with instructor Ian Teh, working alongside Yale-NUS instructor Tom White in partnership with the Obscura Festival of Photography.
-Each student will produce a portfolio in the form of a photo essay under intensive masterclass conditions.
-This portfolio will be presented in August (24-27) in the form of a public slideshow during the Obscura Festival of Photography in Penang, Malaysia to an audience that includes photography, media and art industry professionals, with students in attendance over a weekend visit to the festival.
+In this LAB, participants attended a 5 day workshop in partnership with the Obscura Festival of Photography.
+Each student produced a portfolio in the form of a photo essay under intensive masterclass conditions.
+This portfolio was presented in the form of a public slideshow during the Obscura Festival of Photography in Penang, Malaysia to an audience that included photography, media and art industry professionals.

 Led by: Diana Chester and Heidi Stalla